spoonjoy/redwoodjs-dbauth-oauth/api/README.md

 ### Updating the api `auth` function
 Navigate to `api/src/functions/auth.ts`.

-Your current auth function probably looks a little long, but is mostly just dbAuth config, probably with some comments explaining the options.
+Your current auth function is most likely currently just your dbAuth config.
 First, we need to add the following import statement:

 ```ts
 import { OAuthHandler } from '@spoonjoy/redwoodjs-dbauth-oauth-api'
 ```

-Now, ignore the rest of what's in this file, and go right to the bottom of the `handler` function.
+Now, go right to the bottom of the `handler` function.
 You'll see:
 ```ts
 return await authHandler.invoke()
 ```